.MDS File Extension

 2.0 | 1 Vote

-An MDS file is a 3D skeletal mesh saved in a format used by the first-person shooter video games Return to Castle Wolfenstein and Wolfenstein: Enemy Territory.
+An MDS file may also be a 3D skeletal mesh saved in a format used by the first-person shooter video games Return to Castle Wolfenstein and Wolfenstein: Enemy Territory.
 It contains a triangle mesh, UV maps, references to shaders, and animation data.
 The animation data MDS files contain is referred to as skeletal animations.

 More Information